Act Yasukawa: World Wonder Ring Stardom (2012–2016)

 On May 1, Yasukawa was forced to vacate the Wonder of Stardom Championship due to the facial fractures inflicted on her earlier in the year.
 Yasukawa eventually returned to the ring on September 23, 2015.
+At Mask Fiesta 2015 on October 25, Yasukawa, wrestling under the ring name Act Ranger, defeated Kairian 2.0.
 On December 1, Yasukawa announced she would retire from professional wrestling on December 23.
 In her retirement match, Yasukawa and Kyoko Kimura defeated Haruka Kato and Kairi Hojo.
 Afterwards, Yasukawa continued working for Stardom as the manager of the Oedo Tai stable.

+Actwres girl’Z (2021–present)

+On December 13, 2021, Yasukawa teamed with Saori Anou against Natsuki and Natsumi Sumikawa at a Actwres girl'Z event, bringing back the Act Yasukawa character in-ring for the first time since her retirement at Year End Climax 2015.
+At Actwres, Yasukawa at times performed under a masked persona named Wild Bunny, first making an appearance on February 13, 2022, before performing as Act.
+As Actwres entered its new era in 2022, Act formed a villainous unit named Beastz Rebellion, alongside Ayano Irie and Riko Fukunaga.

+On August 14, 2023, Act challenged Miku Aono for the AWG Single Championship, her first time competing for a title in years; however, was unsuccessful.
+Exactly one year later, on August 14, 2024, Act defeated Natsuki to claim the vacant AWG Single Championship at Korakuen Hall.
+On October 14, Act failed in her first defense of the championship, losing a rematch with Natsuki.

 Personal life

 Yasukawa was born in Misawa, but her family moved regularly due to her father's work in the Japan Self-Defense Forces.

 As a child, Yasukawa dreamed of becoming a samurai.
 Her parents supported her passion by guiding her into Kendo.
 However, when Yasukawa reached middle school she was informed there were no samurai in modern Japan.
 During this time, Yasukawa suffered from a near-blindness in her right eye, mental illness, and bullying.
 At some point during her childhood, Yasukawa attempted suicide.
 In high school, Yasukawa found solace by joining the drama club:

 Yasukawa attended the Japan Institute of the Moving Image.
 After being cast in the 2011 stage production of Wrestler Girls, Yuzuki Aikawa approached Yasukawa and offered her a chance to audition as a wrestler for Stardom.
 She agreed, but after training for only three months, Yasukawa fell ill and was advised by her doctor not to wrestle.
-Instead, Yasukawa chose to take medication that would leave her infertile but strengthen her body enough that she would be cleared to join Stardom.
+Instead, Yasukawa chose to take medication that can leave her infertile but strengthen her body enough that she would be cleared to join Stardom.

 In her free time, she enjoys cooking and gardening.

 Yasukawa's life was the subject of the 2015 Japanese documentary Gamushara.